rauc/rauc/docs/faq.rst

 When RAUC installs from a tar archive, it will first create a new filesystem on the target partition, allowing use of the full size.

+Alternatively configure the option ``resize=true`` for all corresponding slots to resize the installed filesystem to fully utilize the partitions' space.

 Is it possible to use RAUC without D-Bus (Client/Server mode)?
 --------------------------------------------------------------